 The children this year are spread across three classes taught by Mr Wilson-Maher, Mr Hirst, Mrs Robertson and Mrs White.
 (The oldest children in the year group are with Mr Hirst who teaches a mixed class of Year 3 and 4 pupils.)

-This Spring term, we will continue to work hard to increase the quality and standard of our writing.
-Our text is Little Evie in the Wild Wood and we look forward to reading some vivid descriptions.
-Spellings are important in our writing and we will continue to look at prefixes and suffixes in our spelling lessons whilst continuing to secure common spellings.
-We are also searching for new vocabulary and the meanings of words in our reading.
+This half term, we will continue to work hard to use our fabulous writing skills to describe, explain, record and inform across a range of subjects.
+Spellings are important in our writing and this term we will be looking at words that are commonly used and that we need to spell correctly every time we use them.
+Our text this half term is The Iron Man by Ted Hughes.

 In Maths, we are following the Math No Problem curriculum as we set out to ensure that all pupils finish the year with a fluent understanding of the Year 3 maths skills.
 This includes the children tackling a daily problem, selecting concrete resources to help them.